 - You’ve been hanging in there, coping all right, but now that the crisis has passed and your child is doing well, you find yourself weeping for no reason at all.
 You’ve been on an emotional rollercoaster for so long, you’d like to know for sure that you’re all safe now.

 - Things are looking up.
 You’ve found approaches that work and you’re making good progress.
-You have the confidence that whatever happens, you can cope with it, and you also have reasons to hope that your child will be well again.
+You trust that whatever happens, you can cope with it, and you have confidence that your child will recover.
 You’re frequently filled with gratitude, a new appreciation of life, and compassion for all of us on this eating-disorder journey.

 What’s going on in your child’s mind?

-Eating disorders generally bring on feelings of shame, worthlessness and despair.
-The accounts of people who have recovered from anorexia offer insights into the contradictory feelings they experienced.
-It’s a little scary to realise quite how much anorexia messes with the brain, but it does help us to tackle the illness much more effectively and compassionately.
+Eating disorders generally bring on feelings of shame, self-loathing and despair.
+The accounts of people who have recovered offer insights into the contradictory feelings they experienced.

 - To her, food is bad in some way.
 It’s revolting.
 It’s dangerous.
 It’s terrifying.
 It makes her feel sick.
 The confusing thing is that she also craves food, so there is the constant tension of conflicting thoughts and emotions.
 Thoughts of food occupy her every waking moment, and her dreams are full of banquets and binges.
 She has no peace of mind and she does what she can to calm herself momentarily, even if it comes at a price.